THANK YOU, RAY BRADBURY!

 starsmaller.jpg

 Long before his death in 2012, Bradbury’s legacy was secure.
 Apollo astronauts named a crater for Dandelion Wine.
 NASA’s Mars rover touched down at “Bradbury Landing.”
-He received awards, prizes, honorary degrees but as a movie fan, he most cherished his star on Hollywood’s Walk of Fame.
+He received awards, prizes, and honorary degrees.
+Yet as a movie fan, he most cherished his star on Hollywood’s Walk of Fame.

 So thank you, Ray Bradbury.
 Thanks for enthralling us with what might be.
 Thanks for warning us against turning ourselves over to, or into, machines.
 The final words should be yours.
 From Fahrenheit 451: